dcmnhb/tempview/README.md

 **🚨 DO NOT MODIFY THE CONTENTS OF THIS FOLDER. 🚨**

-# Authors
-* COSC3056 teaching team, School of Science and Technologies, RMIT Vietnam.
+We would like to sincerely thank:
-* Dr. Timothy Wiley, School of Computing Technologies, STEM College, RMIT University.
+- Dr. Timothy Wiley, School of Computing Technologies, STEM College, RMIT University,
-* Prof. Santha Sumanasekara, School of Computing Technologies, STEM College, RMIT University.
+- Prof. Santha Sumanasekara, School of Computing Technologies, STEM College, RMIT University,

+for coming up with the framework for this repository, and handle JDBC and Javalin as starting points;

+- COSC3056 Teaching Team, lead by Dr. Phong Ngo, Dr. Minh Nguyen and Dr. Huynh Tri, School of Science and Technologies, RMIT Vietnam.

 Copyright RMIT University (c) 2023